 - Potential sources of guidance for EIA opinions and consents for Glastir Woodland Creation schemes

-NRW has written bulletins to support GWC planners to write Glastir Woodland Creation plans.
-The bulletins include information on NRW guidance eg acid sensitive catchments, tree species diversity as well as any update on the GWC scheme.
+NRW have written bulletins to support registered woodland planners to write Glastir Woodland plans.
+The bulletins include information on new or revised policies and guidance eg acid sensitive catchments, tree species diversity, and provide updates on the Glastir Woodland schemes.